OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 mind, get in touch with that project and introduce yourself.

 2. **Be a user!**
 Download one or more of the OpenAstronomy projects and start experimenting with the code.
-Look at the latest pictures of the million degree Sun with SunPy, volume render a simulation of the galaxy with yt, or plan some astronomical observations with Astropy.
-There are loads of things to do with all the projects involved with OpenAstronomy, get involved!
+Look at the latest pictures of the million degree Sun with [SunPy](http://sunpy.org/), volume render a simulation of the galaxy with [yt](http://yt-project.org/), or plan some astronomical observations with [Astropy](http://www.astropy.org) - There are loads of things to do with all the projects involved with OpenAstronomy, get involved!

 3. **Set yourself up as a developer.**
 Create yourself an account on [GitHub](http://github.com) or [BitBucket](http://bitbucket.org).